lepouki/gm/README.md

 # gm - GPU Mandelbrot

-Visualization of the Mandelbrot set run on the GPU.
+Very simple visualization of the Mandelbrot set run on the GPU.